nonplayer/hammercrawl/hc_core_player_3_rules.md

 * The target is temporarily incapacitated
 * Any other effect that seems appropriate

-If you Crit with a Shield Bash, each "multiplier" increase instead adds and/or stacks another effect.
+If you Crit with a Tactical Attack, each "multiplier" increase instead adds and/or stacks another effect.

 ### Non-Attack Actions

+Not all actions in combat are violent.
+Here are some other options you may wish to consider.

 #### Cast Spell (Magic)